Panoramic Shot Mode

 - Shooting may stop midway if you move the camera too slowly or quickly.
 However, the panorama created up to that point will still be saved.

-In consideration of the large sizes of mode images, use a computer or other device to reduce panorama images if you will print them from a memory card inserted in a Canon printer.
+In consideration of the large sizes of mode images, use a computer or other device to resize panorama images if you will print them from a memory card inserted in a Canon printer.

 If panoramas cannot be managed correctly by software or Web services, try resizing them on a computer.